jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 > Kinesis is best suited for applications that need to process large real-time transactional records and have the ability to consume records in the
 >same order a few hours later.

 > Kinesis provides ability for multiple applications to consume the same stream concurrently.
 This is the speciality of Kinesis & SQS does not help here.

+> For Kinesis Data Streams, a common use is the real-time aggregation of data followed by loading the aggregate data into a data warehouse or map-reduce cluster.
+> Data is put into Kinesis data streams, which ensures durability and elasticity.
+The delay between the time a record is put into the stream and the time it can be retrieved (put-to-get delay) is typically less than 1 second.

 #### Kinesis Data throughput Limits
 ##### Writes